F6ITU/Alexandrie/README.md

 Control board for Alexiares filter set

+THIS PROJECT IS DEPRECATED.

+PSE USE ALEXV2 INSTEAD 5https://github.com/F6ITU/AlexV2°

 This work is protected by the TAPR Open Hardware Licence https://www.tapr.org/ohl.html

 Original work by Graham Haddock, KE9H and Phil Harman, VK6APH.

-This board supports the I2S "Alexiares" protocol (also called "J16") of the original Hermes SDR board designed by the OpenHPSDR group.
+This board supports the SPI "Alexiares" protocol (also called "J16") of the original Hermes SDR board designed by the OpenHPSDR group.

 As Alexiares was not sold anymore by the TAPR, a new and more "modular"